 You do not need to have firm evidence before raising a concern, but please explain, as fully as you can, the information or circumstances which have given rise to your concern.

-Should the concern relate to another organisation, the manager hearing the concern will raise this with the (insert as appropriate e.g. the Clerk to the Parish Council or to the Vicar/Priest in Charge/Chair of the Parish Council as appropriate who will contact an appropriate senior manager at the other organisation to request that the matter is investigated, where this is necessary and appropriate.
+Should the concern relate to another organisation, the manager hearing the concern will raise this with the (insert as appropriate e.g. the Clerk to the Parish Council or to the Vicar/Priest in Charge/Chair of the Parish Council) as appropriate who will contact an appropriate senior manager at the other organisation to request that the matter is investigated, where this is necessary and appropriate.
 You will not be discriminated against or victimised for raising concerns which you reasonably believe to be in the public interest under this policy.

 Both the person raising concerns and those who are potentially the focus of a concern will be treated with fairness and openness.